Table of Contents

 When winter ends, fleas can experience a resurgence.
 By keeping up with regular flea treatment, like the Itch Flea Treatment for Cats and Dogs, means your pet will already be protected and using a treatment that works safely and effectively for them.

-Treat your home - Did you know that 95% of fleas live in your environment, not on your pet?
+Treat your home.
+Did you know that 95% of fleas live in your environment, not on your pet?
 This means it is crucial to keep your home flea free, as much as protecting your pet.
-Try Itch Flea Home Spray for ultimate protection from fleas for up to 2 months, after just one blast.
+Try Itch Flea House Spray for Homes for ultimate protection from fleas for up to 2 months, after just one blast.

 Fleas don't take a winter vacation, and their persistence means that year-round flea prevention is essential.
 By continuing to use flea treatment throughout the colder months, you'll protect your pet's health, prevent home infestations, and ensure a more comfortable and flea-free winter for both you and your furry companion.
 Remember, when it comes to fleas, prevention truly is better than a cure!

-Remember that fleas can be persistent especially in winter, so patience and regular treatment will be your best friends!
+Fleas, ticks and lice can be a nightmare, but with the right approach, you can take control and rid your pets and home of these bothersome pests.
+Remember that parasites can be persistent, so patience and regular treatment will be your best friends!
 By addressing both your pet and their environment, you can ensure a flea-free and comfortable living space for both your furry companion and your family.

 SHOP NOW